 Fall / Winter Precautions:

-As the daylight hours become less and it gets dark earlier, be aware that pedestrians are more likely walking after dark and harder to see.
-Check your home's heating system for operation before you need it, and don’t forget to make sure your chimney is clean and flume is open before use.
+Check your home's heating system for operation before you need it.
+Ensure the pilot light is started and ready on gas furnaces.
+For wood burning stoves make sure your chimney is clean and flume is open before use.

 During the winter, make sure your car is prepared, and you are familiar with road conditions.
 Check your vehicle's tires, lights, wipers, and battery condition to see if it is up to the task of winter conditions.
 Don't forget warm clothes/blankets in your vehicle as a precaution.
 Some winter weather driving tips: